Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/getting-started/rtl.md

 ---
 layout: docs
 title: RTL
-description: Learn how to enable support for right-to-left text in Boosted across our layout, components, and utilities.
+description: Learn how to enable support for right-to-left text in OUDS Web across our layout, components, and utilities.
 group: getting-started
 aliases:
   - "/docs/getting-started/rtl/"